FIT for FAIR

 What has been achieved so far?

-The FIT for FAIR Colombia project concluded in March 2025.
+In March 2025, the first round of activities agreed with the partner was completed in Colombia.
 Led by the Colombian Confederation of Chambers of Commerce (Confecámaras), the project focused on identifying gaps between Colombia's national legislative framework and requirements of the EUDR, LkSG, and CSDDD through a status quo and gap analysis.

 Future prospects